-We carefully manage our trees and care for their health.
-Trees are thoughtfully and selectively thinned to promote vitality and health.
+We carefully manage our trees and care and attention to enhance their health.
+Trees are thoughtfully and selectively thinned to promote vitality.
 Food grade, specially designed tubing is used to collect the sap.
-This method is low impact to the environment and eliminates damage to tree trunks and root systems.
+This method is low impact to the environment and eliminates damage to tree trunks and root systems by eliminating the need for roads & vehicles in the grove.
 This method is a fast & efficient way to collect the sap.
 Tubing is placed about 5′-6′ off the ground to allow passage of wildlife in the summer months, thus no interruption to their habitat.
 This sap gathering system is carefully cleaned and maintained to provide a sanitary collection method.
 Dairy grade stainless steel tanks or food grade poly tanks are used to temporarily store and transport the sap.
 Maple syrup processing is done as quickly as possible to produce the finest quality product.
 No harmful chemicals are used on the trees, the collection lines or during processing.
 Nothing is added to the sap, the sugar occurs naturally in the tree.
 No fertilizers or chemical sprays are applied in the sugarwoods.
-The finished maple syrup is carefully graded & packaged according to strict Vermont state standards by color, flavor and density, then hot packed into clean, high quality food grade plastic and glass containers in our own packaging room.
+The finished maple syrup is carefully graded & packaged according to strict Vermont state standards of color, flavor and density, then hot packed into clean, high quality food grade plastic and glass containers in our own packaging room.
 We blend new technology with time proven methods to bring you the very best quality products.